-The methylphenanthrene ratio (MPR) and methylphenantherene index (MPI) parameters can be converted to an equivalent value of vitrinite reflectance (Radke, 1988).
-The values predicted for the MPR parameter are similar, but slightly lower than those predicted by the Tmax parameter that can also be converted to vitrinite reflectance equivalence (~0.8 compared for the MPR parameter and 0.9 %VRE for Tmax).
+The methylphenanthrene ratio (MPR) and methylphenanthrene index (MPI) parameters can be converted to an equivalent value of vitrinite reflectance (Radke, 1988).
+The values predicted for the MPR parameter are similar, but slightly lower than those predicted by the Tmax parameter that can also be converted to vitrinite reflectance equivalence, VRE (~0.8 compared for the MPR parameter and 0.9 %VRE for Tmax).
 The overall level of thermal maturation suggested by both parameters is thus consistent with indications from other thermal maturity parameters e.g. the source rocks are at the point of peak oil generation.
-However, there is no significant correlation between phenantharene derived parameters and depth or Tmax – suggesting that analytical imprecision or variations in organic matter type (Radke, 1988) exceed variation due to the marginally different levels of thermal maturation suggested by other indicators.
-Overall, particularly when expressed as VRE, these parameters indicate a lesser difference in thermal maturity between source and reservoir rocks than other thermal maturity parameters.
+However, there is no significant correlation between phenanthrene derived parameters and depth or Tmax – suggesting that analytical imprecision or variations in organic matter type (Radke, 1988) exceed variation due to the marginally different levels of thermal maturation suggested by other indicators.
+Overall, particularly when expressed as VRE and the uncertainty that this involves, these parameters indicate a lesser difference in thermal maturity between source, reservoir rocks and oils than other thermal maturity parameters.

-In summary the source rocks in this region appear to be at the point of peak oil generation.
-But its notable that the biomarker fingerprint of oils produced from the Bangestan formation are less thermally mature (possibly even corresponding to an early oil-window charge) than those in the Sarvak, Dariyan and the majority of source rock samples.
+In summary, the source rocks from the anticline of the Marun region appear to be at the point of peak oil generation.
+But its notable that the biomarker fingerprint of oils produced from the Bangestan formation are less thermally mature (possibly even corresponding to an early oil-window charge) than those in the Sarvak and Dariyan reservoirs and the majority of source rock samples.

 4.4 Oil-oil and oil-source rock correlations

-The Pabdeh and Kazhdumi source rocks are both Mesozoic in age and were deposited in marine settings, in which bottom water anoxia the accumulation of organic matter (Bordenave and Hegre, 2010).
-Given this it is not surprising that a number of oil correlation parameters don’t discriminate between source rocks or oils – e.g. the Pr/Ph as already described.
-The biota that inhabited these depositional settings will have yielded organic matter that generated similar geochemical signatures.
-However, while there are similarities in the biota that contributed sedimentary organic matter to the Pabdeh and Kazhdumi formations, the two formations are lithologically distinct.
-Biomarker parameters that reflect differing elements of lithological composition, early diagenetic history and depositional environment would be expected to better discriminate between the bitumen generated by the two formations.
+The Pabdeh and Kazhdumi source rocks are both Mesozoic in age and were deposited in marine settings, in which bottom water anoxia facilitated the accumulation of organic matter (Bordenave and Hegre, 2010).
+Given this, it is not surprising that a number of oil correlation parameters don’t discriminate between source rocks or oils – e.g. the Pr/Ph as already described.
+Initially, the biota that inhabited these marine depositional settings wouldhave produced organic matter with similar geochemical and biomarker characteristics the reflect their marine character.
+However, despite the similarities in the biota that contributed sedimentary organic matter to the Pabdeh and Kazhdumi formations, the two formations are lithologically distinct.
+Biomarker parameters that reflect differing elements of lithological composition, early diagenetic history and sedimentary environment would be expected to better discriminate between the bitumen generated by the two formations.

-The diasterane/strane ratio would reasonably be expected to highlight key lithological differences between the Pabdeh and Kazhdumi formations.
+Based on these criteria, the diasterane/sterane ratio would reasonably be expected to highlight key lithological differences between the Pabdeh and Kazhdumi formations.
 Diasteranes form by the clay-catalysed rearrangement of sterenes during early stage diagenesis (Moldowan et al., 1986; van Kaam-Peters et al., 1998): the consequences of this are that potential source rocks formed in clay-impoverished settings have a reduced capacity to form diasteranes.
-Carbonates accumulate in depositional settings where siliclastic and clay sedimentation rates are low, thus carbonate-rich source rocks yield oils with lesser proportions of diasteranes (Peters et al., 2005).
-In this case two out of the three samples of Pabdeh-marls have the lowest proportion of diasteranes, whilst the laminated Kazhdumi samples have more (Fig. 11).
+Carbonates accumulate in depositional settings where siliciclastic and clay sedimentation rates are low, thus carbonate-rich source rocks yield oils with lesser proportions of diasteranes (Peters et al., 2005).
+In this case, two out of the three samples of Pabdeh-marls have the lowest proportion of diasteranes, whilst the laminated Kazhdumi samples have the greatest proportion of diasteranes (Fig. 11).
 Relative to these bench marks Bangestan oils have values between the two source rocks.
 Other oils plot close to these except for the Sarvak.
 Because diasteranes are slightly more thermally stable than regular steranes, thermal maturity can influence this parameter.
 Given the relatively slight differences indicated for the thermal maturity of the source rocks, this effect is probably unimportant for the source rocks in this instance.